Lymington: Shopping

+Controversies

+Several local campaigns have resulted in the rejection of proposals by businesses to open new branches on the high street, in an effort to preserve the town's character and status.
+In 2010, this led the media to dub Lymington "Britain's Snootiest Town".

+In 2006, hundreds of residents signed a petition to prevent a new branch of the Argos retail outlet, fearing it would "lower the tone" of the area and attract a "certain calibre of customer".
+After the closure of Woolworths' high street stores in 2009, Argos applied to move into the empty premises and was rejected for a second time.

+Retail chain 99p Stores, which had moved into the old Woolworths premises, were told to remove their shopfront signage, which appeared on all 103 of their stores across the country, for being "inappropriate and extremely gaudy".

+A similar campaign in 2010 sought to prevent the pub chain J D Wetherspoon from opening a pub in the town.
+However, a second proposal by Wetherspoons in 2012 was successful and a pub named The Six Bells opened in 2013.

 Climate

 Lymington, like the rest of the South of England, has a maritime climate of warm summers and mild winters.
 The nearest official Met office weather station for which online records are available is Everton, about 2 miles to the west of the town centre.
 Thanks to its coastal position, sunshine levels are high relative to the rest of Britain, and severe frost unusual.
-The coldest recorded temperature in 43 years of records was -11.1 C in January 1963.
+The lowest recorded temperature in 43 years of records was -11.1 C in January 1963.
 The highest locally recorded temperature was 33.5 C in June 1976.

 Sports and leisure

 The town's leisure amenities include several parks, a nine-hole golf course, a rowing club, a community centre, a library, St Barbe Museum and Art Gallery, two swimming pools (one the Lymington Open Air Sea Water Baths built in 1833), a sports centre, a small cinema/theatre, a Skatepark (for skateboards), several tennis courts, and some youth football pitches.
 There is also a pétanque terrain near St Thomas's church.
 Lymington Cricket Club was established in 1807 and plays in the Southern Premier and Hampshire Cricket leagues.

 The proximity of the New Forest makes Lymington a popular base for walking, cycling and riding.